hiyouga/LLaMA-Factory/README.md

 ## Changelog

-[23/09/23] We integrated MMLU and C-Eval benchmarks in this repo.
-See [this example](#evaluation-mmlu--c-eval) to evaluate your models.
+[23/09/23] We integrated MMLU, C-Eval and CMMLU benchmarks in this repo.
+See [this example](#evaluation) to evaluate your models.

 [23/09/10] We supported using **[FlashAttention](https://github.com/Dao-AILab/flash-attention)** for the LLaMA models.
 Try `--flash_attn` argument to enable FlashAttention-2 if you are using RTX4090, A100 or H100 GPUs.